Man arrested over German rail 'sabotage'

-BERLIN (AFP) - German prosecutors said on Saturday (March 21) police had arrested a 51-year-old man on suspicion of loosening the bolts on a stretch of the busy high-speed rail line between western cities Cologne and Frankfurt.
+BERLIN • German prosecutors said last Saturday police had arrested a 51-year-old man on suspicion of loosening the bolts on a stretch of the busy high-speed rail line between western cities Cologne and Frankfurt.

-Police on Friday said they could not rule out a "possible attack attempt" after uncovering the problem on the rail.
+Police last Friday said they could not rule out a "possible attack attempt" after uncovering the problem on the rail.

 State-owned rail operator Deutsche Bahn had described the incident as "sabotage".

-Several trains had already passed over the damaged section of track before the tampering was uncovered, police said on Friday.
+Several trains had already passed over the damaged section of track before the tampering was uncovered, police said last Friday.

 "Luckily no harm came to any trains or passengers," they added.

-News website Der Spiegel reported that the rails were standing 5cm further apart than usual along the section where the bolts had been loosened.
+News website Der Spiegel reported that the rails were standing 5cm farther apart than usual along the section where the bolts had been loosened.

 This could have derailed further trains passing along the line, it added, sending them plunging off the bridge.